S

 Sum Revenue, totals, hours [120, 80, 50]250

-Examples are illustrative; actual formatting follows your column type and locale.
+Examples are illustrative.
+Final formatting depends on the column type and display settings.

 Sum

 What it does: Adds all numeric values in the group.
-Blank cells are ignored.
+Blank values are ignored.

 Use case: Sales totals by region